 What are Service Level Agreements (SLA)?

-To carry out SLM, we have to define the performance measures in a Service Level Agreement.
+To carry out SLM, we must define the performance measures in a Service Level Agreement.

-• An SLA, at its simplest level, is an agreement between an IT service provider - internal or external - and the customer that ensures certain characteristics that measure the performance of the service are defined.
-It also establishes the responsibilities, the means to measure, and reporting cadence on actual outcomes relative to those agreements.
+An SLA, at its simplest level, is an agreement between an IT service provider—internal or external—and the customer that ensures certain characteristics that measure the performance of the service are defined.
+It also establishes the responsibilities, the means to measure, and the reporting cadence on actual outcomes relative to those agreements.

 Service Level Objectives (SLO) specify the service, responsibilities, and service level targets that comprise an SLA.
 In other words, they’re the “substance” of an SLA.